-The Centre for Academic Primary Care (CAPC) at the University of Bristol

-(www.bris.ac.uk/primaryhealthcare) is one of the largest and most productive centres for primary care research in the UK.
-It aims to provide high quality evidence to address some of the most important health challenges relating to NHS primary care, including the use (and misuse) of antibiotics, managing multimorbidity, reducing avoidable hospital admissions, improving mental health, helping victims of domestic violence, enabling early cancer diagnosis, and assessing the role of telehealth.
-CAPC members use qualitative and quantitative research methods and publish their research in high impact journals such as the Lancet, the BMJ, Annals of Family Medicine and the BJGP.
+The Centre for Academic Primary Care (CAPC) at the University of Bristol (www.bris.ac.uk/primaryhealthcare) is one of the largest and most productive centres for primary care research in the UK.
+It aims to provide high quality evidence to address some of the most important health challenges relating to NHS primary care, including the use (and misuse) of antibiotics, effective deprescribing, managing multimorbidity, reducing avoidable hospital admissions, improving mental health, helping victims of domestic violence and abuse, enabling early cancer diagnosis, and assessing the role of telehealth.